jahschwa/sibyl/README.md

 # sibyl
-an XMPP bot for controlling XBMC/Kodi on the Raspberry Pi
+an XMPP bot for controlling XBMC/Kodi

 ## Intro
 This is my personal XMPP bot made mostly for controlling XBMC on my Raspberry Pi.
-I find the `videos`, `seek`, and `info` commands to be very handy.
+I find the `videos`, `seek`, `info`, `bookmark`, and `resume` commands to be very handy.
 This is tested on RaspBMC, but should work on anything if you resolve the dependencies and setup python correctly.
 The code is in the `sibylbot.py` as a library, and an example script `sibyl.py` is shown for running the bot.
 For command explanations and other info check out [the wiki][1].
+Currently sibyl is built assuming the bot is running on the same device that is running XBMC (e.g. an RPi).

 ## Dependencies
 You'll need the following installed in order to use sibyl: